2019 Montana Grizzlies football team

 The 2019 Montana Grizzlies football team represented the University of Montana in the 2019 NCAA Division I FCS football season.
 The Grizzlies were led by second-year head coach Bobby Hauck, ninth overall as he previously was head coach from 2003–2009, and played their home games on campus at Washington–Grizzly Stadium in Missoula, Montana as a charter member of the Big Sky Conference.
 They finished the season 10–4, 6–2 in Big Sky play to finish in a three-way tie for third place.
 They received an at-large bid to the FCS Playoffs where, after a first round bye, they defeated Southeastern Louisiana in the second round before losing to Weber State in the quarterfinals.

-Previous season

-The Grizzlies finished the 2018 season 6–5, 4–4 in Big Sky play to finish in a tie for sixth place.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Grizzlies were picked to finish in fifth place by the media, and in fourth place by the coaches.